 Welcome to the website of the New Westminster Homelessness Coalition Society.
-The members of the NWHCS envision a future where all the citizens in New Westminster have access to safe and affordable housing and supports and no one in the City is homeless.
+The members of the NWHCS envision a world where every individual experiences a socially just quality of life.

 The Coalition agreed to incorporate in January of 2012, and became a society on May 31, 2012, in order to better succeed in our long-term mission to help those in need in New Westminster.
 So, officially, we are now the New Westminster Homelessness Coalition Society or NWHCS.